augalde/MedicalAppointmenUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About Solution

+Citas and Pacientes implemented
+## TODO
+-Clean Solution: remove commented code, refactor functions and minimize code -Pending input Validations and returns from the API -change styles and responses - more friendly UI -Create DTO and fill with the information to e displayed